maff/git-that-semver/README.md

 GTS_DOCKER_TAGS=0.1.0-20240712221812.d382a736cbc1 d382a736cbc13965792a331af59144f357e5669e main
 ```

-As the commit is not tagged, it is considered a nightly build and all SemVer related variables (e.g. `GTS_IS_HIGHEST_SEMVER_VERSION`) are resolved to false.
+As the commit is not tagged, it is considered a snapshot build and all SemVer related variables (e.g. `GTS_IS_HIGHEST_SEMVER_VERSION`) are resolved to false.

 As no previous release exists, the base version for the pre-release is `0.1.0` (the next minor starting from `0.0.0`).
 In the default config, the pre-release version contains a timestamp and a short commit hash.
 In addition, you can see that the default configuration defines special semantics for certain strategies, such as:

-- The Java nightly version is suffixed in `-SNAPSHOT` in order to push nightly versions to a dedicated repository.
+- The Java snapshot version is suffixed in `-SNAPSHOT` in order to push snapshot versions to a dedicated repository.
 - The Docker strategy, in addition to the version number, exposes a list of tags which can be used to tag the Docker image.
 How these tags are generated is configurable and you are free to override the defaults to your needs.

 ### 2. Release version